 A living landscape

-On 10 October, farmer James Rebanks, author of acclaimed memoir The Shepherd’s Life, discusses his experience of living and working in the Lakes.
+On 10 October, farmer James Rebanks, author of acclaimed memoir The Shepherd’s Life, will be talking about his experience of living and working in the Lakes.

 Ancient and modern